webNeat/react-tidy/src/useRefresh/README.md

 **Returns** a function `refresh` which when called will force the component to rerender.

-_Note_ The effect of calling `refersh` is equivalent to updating a state in the component.
+_Note_ The effect of calling `refresh` is equivalent to updating a state in the component.
 The component is simply updated and is not unmounted and remounted again!

 ## Usage